txtyash/textyash.com/README.md

 # textyash.com [WIP]

-textyash.com is my personal blog site.
-You can view the deployment here <http://textyash.vercel.app>.
-The website is a work in progress.
-Please checkout the roadmap before making a PR/Issue.
+textyash.com(I don't own the domain yet) is my personal blog site.

+* You can view the deployment here <http://textyash.vercel.app>.
+* The website is a work in progress.
+* Please checkout the roadmap before making a PR/Issue.
+* PRs are only allowed on the `dev` branch.

 ## Tech Stack